PDPM nursing documentation requirements: what isn’t new

 - Nursing documentation must reflect the need for the continuation of skilled care.

-- Nursing staff must document on Medicare A residents at least once every 24 hours and more often if warranted by a resident’s condition.
+- Staff must document on Medicare A residents once every 24 hours.
+However, staff should document more often if the resident has a warranted condition.

-- Documentation should include vital signs, why the resident is receiving skilled services and a detailed description of the resident’s condition at that time.
+- a detailed description of the resident’s condition at that time.

-- Documentation should be specific to the clinical reasons for coverage, services delivered, and response to care.
+- Additionally, documentation should be specific to the clinical reasons for coverage, services delivered, and the response to care.

-There are four principle skilled nursing services that require Medicare charting:
+The four principle skilled nursing services that require Medicare charting is:

 1. Management and Evaluation of a Care Plan

-- The development, management, and evaluation of a patient care plan, based on the physician’s orders and supporting documentation, constitute skilled nursing services.
+- The development, management, and evaluation of a patient care plan, based on the physician’s orders.
+In addition, any supporting documentation constituting skilled nursing services.

-- Nurses need to document the services that require the involvement of skilled nursing personnel to meet the patient’s medical needs, promote recovery, and ensure medical safety.
+- Nurses need to document the services that require the involvement of skilled personnel to meet the patient’s needs.
+In an effort to promote recovery, and ensure medical safety.